MikeC0xl0ng/Jambard/README.md

  Digital interactive whiteboard to use with your friend/colleagues.
 It permits to draw whatever you want and others will be able to see it, erase it and draw over.

  ## Getting started

+You can test this app [here](https://lavagna-condivisa.herokuapp.com/)

  ### Dependencies
  - node v14.16.0 or higher
  - npm v6.14.11 or higher
+ - express@4
+ - socket.io

  ### Installing and running the program
  1. clone the repo